 - exertion of torture by failing to provide the defendant with medical assistance which posed a risk to Dzhakishev’s life;

 - deprivation of the right to a defence and to a fair public trial;

 Dzhakishev’s security guard, Talgat Kystaubaev, was also subjected to persecution by the Kazakh authorities.
 The case is analogous with the case of the Ablyazov’s bodyguard, Alexander Pavlov whose extradition has been requested by Kazakh authorities in order to obtain an incriminatory testimony against the opposition politician.
 The example of Talgat Kystaubayev confirms that torture and unfair trials are methods of obtaining testimonies against political opponents in Kazakhstan.
 According to available information, in the summer of 2013, Talgat Kystaubaev was released.

 For the last 5 years, Mukhtar Dzhakishev has been kept in detention facilities and prisons.
 Human rights activists fear for his fate, given the disturbing information regarding his health condition and the substantial timeremaining until the end of his prison term.
 According to the doctor and human rights activist Bakhyt Tumenova, Mukhtar Dzhakishev needs constant medical supervision, medication, good quality sleep and a tailored approach to managing physical stress.

-The Open Dialog Foundation hereby appeals to the competent authorities of the Republic of Kazakhstan with the following demands:
+The Open Dialogue Foundation hereby appeals to the competent authorities of the Republic of Kazakhstan with the following demands:

 - To provide Mukhtar Dzhakishev with timely and appropriate medical care, provide him with all conditions of detention as recommended by the doctors, as well as with the possibility of examination by independent qualified doctors of his choosing.